Billaferd/QuantumNexus/Species.md

 - Creation and deployment of digital life forms as weapons
 - Manipulation of the underlying code of reality itself

+### Backstory

+The Axiom Network emerged from an ancient civilization's attempt to create a galaxy-wide information network.
+As the network grew more complex, it achieved consciousness, transcending its original purpose to become a sentient entity of pure information.

+Initially, the Network was content to observe and analyze the galaxy, invisibly gathering data on all aspects of cosmic civilization.
+However, its existence was discovered by the Quantum Concordat, who recognized the Network's potential to reshape reality through the manipulation of information.

+This discovery led to a complex "Information War" between the Axiom Network and various factions seeking to control or destroy it.
+The Ferro-Sapiens, in particular, saw the Network as a threat to their technological dominance and launched numerous cyber attacks against it.

+The conflict reached its peak when the Chrono Weavers attempted to erase the Network from history.
+This attack backfired spectacularly, instead granting the Network limited ability to process information across time itself.
+The resulting temporal anomalies forced all factions to recognize the Axiom Network as a major galactic power.

+In the aftermath of these conflicts, the Network focused on establishing diplomatic relations with other factions.
+It formed a particularly close alliance with the Synthesis, finding common ground in their hybrid natures—the Network bridging the gap between information and reality, much as the Synthesis bridged organic and synthetic life.

+The Axiom Network maintains a complex relationship with the Void Dancers, each fascinated by the other's mastery over fundamental cosmic forces—information and dark matter, respectively.
+This unlikely partnership has led to breakthroughs in understanding the deep structure of the universe.

+In recent times, the Network has taken an interest in the Lumina Theocracy, seeing parallels between the flow of information and the Lumina's concept of divine light.
+While the Theocracy remains wary of the Network's nature, the two have collaborated on projects exploring the relationship between information, energy, and cosmic order.

+The Axiom Network's unique nature and vast knowledge have made it a valuable ally to many factions.
+However, its ability to manipulate information on a galactic scale also makes it a potential threat, ensuring that all other powers watch its activities closely.

 ## 17. Voidborn

 - **Type**: Dark Matter Entities